tdoug19/ENSE_352_Lab/Lab-3/nestedSubroutine.md

 ## Procedure

-We have been introduced to a number of new assembly instructions:
+We know how to call a subroutine and how to return from a subroutine with the following:

-- BL - Branch with Link (Call a subroutine) and store the return address in the LR 2.
-B - Branch
+- BL  Branch with Link (Call a subroutine) and store the return address in the LR.
-- BX LR - Return from a subroutine.
+- BX LR Branch pack to where the LR is pointing.
-- PUSH Reg.. - Push multiple Registers to the stack
-- POP Reg.. - Pop multiple Registers from the stack.
-- LDR Rt, label - Load register from memory LDR, PC-relative

 ### Phase 1
 Write a subroutine that supports the following features.